-STUDENT SIGNATURE DATE

-STUDENT INFORMATION RELE ASE SIGNATURE PAGE:

-I,and Cosmetology to release any information in my file to an Accre parent/legal guardian if student is a minor.
-I further understand at to a collection or legal agency retained by the College in the even between myself and the College. nd agree that my personal information i e agency or may be released
+STUDENT SIGNATURE DATE - STUDENT INFORMATION RELEA SE SIGNATURE PAGE: - I,, and Cosmetology to release any information in my file to an Accredit parent/legal guardian if student is a minor.
+I further understand and to a collection or legal agency retained by the College in the event the between myself and the College. agree that my personal information may b ncy or e released Student Signature Date Parent Signature (if student is a minor) Date Admission Officer Signature Date

-Student Signature